elementus-io/parity-wallet-freeze/README.md

 # Accounts affected by the Parity multisig bug

-For more information, please see our blog post: [The Parity fallout -- How much was lost and who is affected?](https://elementus.io/blog/which-icos-are-affected-by-the-parity-wallet-bug/)
+For more information and a description of this script, see our blog post: [The Parity fallout - How much was lost and which ICOs are affected?](https://elementus.io/blog/which-icos-are-affected-by-the-parity-wallet-bug/)

 | Address                                    | Entity          | Balance (ETH) |
 |--------------------------------------------|-----------------|---------------|